 Many of Etchells’ works in varied media produce a kind of non-linearity, seeking out an autonomous assembly and deconstruction of encounters and processes, both imagined and collected from fiction and the media.
 His major sculptural interventions in public space – often using neon or LED - explore the dynamic relationship between the viewer and work, in a context where systems in language and culture are interrogated for their productive or constraining effects.

 Often using simple and humorous approaches to language and form, Etchells conveys serious ideas, reflecting on global politics, contemporary identity and urban experience.

 Tim Etchells (b.
-1962, Sheffield, UK) lives and works between London and Sheffield.
+1962, Stevenage, UK) lives and works between London and Sheffield.
 He has produced major commissions for public space internationally including; ‘With/Against', Great Exhibition of The North and BALTIC, Gateshead; ‘Different Today’, SITE Gallery, Sheffield; his poster project ‘And For The Rest’ created and presented in: Brussels (2014), Basel (2015), and Athens (2016); ‘Vacuum Days (Utrecht)’ (2016); and ’Eyes Looking’ a video installation which took over Times Square, NYC, commissioned as part of Times Square Arts Alliance ‘Midnight Moments’ series (2016).

 His work has been presented internationally with solo exhibitions at galleries and museums including: Kunstverein Braunschweig, DE; TATE Modern, London, UK; Bloomberg SPACE, London, UK; Plymouth Arts Centre, Plymouth, UK; Jakopič Gallery, Ljubljana, SI; Bunkier Sztuki, Krakow, PL; Gasworks, London, UK; and Künstlerhaus Bremen, Bremen, DE.